mathieu/decisions-on-ml/README.md

-# Decision automation on machine learning
+# Decision automation with machine learning

 This repository demonstrates how IBM Decision Services can leverage ML predictive models hosted as micro services.